sylphxltd/zen/packages/rapid-tui/docs/adr/001-dual-renderer-architecture.md

 ## Context

-Zen TUI needs to support two fundamentally different rendering modes:
+Rapid TUI needs to support two fundamentally different rendering modes:

 1. **Inline Mode**: Console applications that render within the normal terminal flow, like `npm install` progress bars, questionnaire forms, or CLI wizards.
 Content can be arbitrarily long and the terminal naturally scrolls.